 Summary

-Infratentorial superficial siderosis, commonly identified as superficial siderosis, is a disabling degenerative disorder affecting the brain and spinal cord.
+Superficial siderosis is a disabling degenerative disorder affecting the brain and spinal cord.
 Persistent or recurring long-term bleeding (hemorrhage) into the subarachnoid space in the brain results in a toxic build-up of hemosiderin (an important component of iron delivery) on the surface of the brain and pia mater from circulating cerebrospinal fluid.
-Patients will present with one or more of the classic triad of symptoms: hearing loss, movement abnormalities (ataxia), and motor difficulties due to suspected spinal cord injury (myelopathy) with pyramidal signs.
+Patients have one or more of the classic three symptoms: hearing loss, movement abnormalities (ataxia) and motor difficulties due to suspected spinal cord injury (myelopathy) with pyramidal signs.
 Proper recognition and timely early diagnosis of superficial siderosis allow for early care planning.

 Typically, the period between the onset of noticeable clinical symptoms and the trigger event ranges between 10-30 years.
 Symptoms and signs will present depending on the location of hemosiderin deposition and state of weakness of neural tissue.
 The intensity of deposition shown on imaging will not always correspond with the degree of disability due to the slow-moving progressive nature of the disorder.
-95% of patients will exhibit progressive hearing impairment in both ears.
-88% of patients will show signs of progressive ataxia with a focus on wide-based gait and balance issues.
-76% will experience myelopathy with pyramidal signs.
-Additional signs include mild cognitive impairment, uncontrolled eye movements (nystagmus), poor coordination (dysmetria), difficulty swallowing (dysphagia), uncontrolled muscle movements (spasticity), loss of smell (anosmia), loss of taste (ageusia), different pupil sizes in the eyes (anisocoria) bladder or bowel dysfunction, sensory defects, small motor dysfunction, nerve pain (neuropathy), headache, autonomic nervous system dysfunction, inability to perform rapid, coordinated movements (dysdiadochokinesia), slurred speech (dysarthria), overactive reflexes (hyperreflexia) and abnormal foot reflexes (Babinski signs)
+About 95% of patients have progressive hearing impairment in both ears and about 88% of patients show signs of progressive ataxia with a focus on wide-based gait and balance issues.
+About 76% have myelopathy with pyramidal signs.
+Additional signs include mild cognitive impairment, uncontrolled eye movements (nystagmus), poor coordination (dysmetria), difficulty swallowing (dysphagia), uncontrolled muscle movements (spasticity), loss of smell (anosmia), loss of taste (ageusia), different pupil sizes in the eyes (anisocoria), bladder or bowel dysfunction, sensory defects, small motor dysfunction, nerve pain (neuropathy), headache, autonomic nervous system dysfunction, inability to perform rapid, coordinated movements (dysdiadochokinesia), slurred speech (dysarthria), overactive reflexes (hyperreflexia) and abnormal foot reflexes (Babinski signs)

 Superficial siderosis is an acquired disorder caused by chronic long-term subarachnoid bleeding.
 A large percentage of the identifiable bleed sources are abnormalities resulting from recurring brain bleeds (chronic suboccipital hematomas), sacs protruding from the spinal column (meningoceles) or spinal surgery tears resulting in pseudomeningoceles.
 Other causes include root avulsions or epidural cyst removal, intradural cranial surgery, brain tumors, vascular abnormalities, fragile capillary regrowth after brain surgery, nerve damage (brachial plexus injury), head injury or bone marrow exposed to the spinal (intrathecal) space.

-Superficial siderosis affects all races and age groups, with males affected at three times more often than females.
+Superficial siderosis affects all races and age groups, with males affected three times more often than females.
 The prevalence of superficial siderosis is estimated to be 1 in one million individuals.
-In the U.S., in 2020 there are an estimated 200 diagnosed cases, almost double the number of confirmed diagnosed patients in 2014.
-This increase is due to improved MRI techniques and neuro-radiologist awareness.
+As of 2024, there are an estimated 300 diagnosed cases in the U.S. Diagnoses are increasing due to improved MRI techniques and neuro-radiologist awareness.
 The actual incidence of superficial siderosis is suspected to affect a larger population than is currently diagnosed.

 MRI sequencing is required to confirm the diagnosis.
-Superficial siderosis will be characterized as a rim of low signal covering the subpial surfaces of the brain, brainstem, and spinal cord, particularly on the gradient-echo (GRE) or susceptibility-weighted (SWI) sequences.
+Superficial siderosis is characterized as a rim of low signal covering the subpial surfaces of the brain, brainstem and spinal cord, particularly on the gradient-echo (GRE) or susceptibility-weighted (SWI) sequences.
 Ependymal hypointensity may also occur in severe forms of superficial siderosis.

 Patient care will rely on the coordinated treatment of the underlying symptoms through referral to appropriate specialties.
 The superficial siderosis patient in mid to late-stage progression lives in a state of compromised neurological reserve on a perpetual basis.
-They may require a longer than average recovery time from procedures, surgery, or illness.
-Consideration should be given for neuropsychological evaluation with increasing patterns of cognitive and social impairment, memory problems, or behavioral changes.
-20% of those diagnosed with mild or progressive cognitive impairment initially may progress to neurodegenerative dementia.
+They may require a longer than average recovery time from procedures, surgery or illness.
+Consideration should be given for neuropsychological evaluation with increasing patterns of cognitive and social impairment, memory problems or behavioral changes.
+About 20% of patients diagnosed with mild or progressive cognitive impairment initially may progress to neurodegenerative dementia.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.